trytouca/trytouca/docs/docs/cli/Readme.md

 You can use `touca server status` to check the status of your local Touca server instance.
 By default, this subcommand assumes that the server is running on port 8080.
 You can use `--port` to change this behavior.

+You can use `touca server logs` to show the last 1000 logs of the main Touca container.

 You can use `touca server upgrade` to upgrade a your local Touca server to the latest version.
 Similarly, you can use `touca server uninstall` to uninstall it.